RockX-SG/uniiotx/docs/system_design.md

 The manager's fee is deducted from the investors' shared rewards during the locked phase, a procedure that is regulated by the IOTXStaking contract.

+When investors deposit or redeem IOTX, or when the manager fee is withdrawn, the IOTXStaking contract ensures a constant exchange ratio to prevent user arbitrage.
+For a mathematical proof, please refer to this document: [RockX ETH2.0 Liquid Staking Explained](https://github.com/RockX-SG/stake/blob/main/doc/uniETH_ETH2_0_Liquid_Staking_Explained.pdf)

 ![business_lifecycle](./business_lifecycle.png) <br>

 ## Business Proces: Depositing IOTXs